Level 1 CFA® Exam:

 An incremental cash flow is equal to the difference between the cash flow if we undertake the project and the cash flow if we don’t undertake the project.

 Externalities are factors that influence an investment and which are not directly related to the project.
-They can be both positive and negative, and they can come from the company or from the outside.
-An example of externality is cannibalization, i.e. a situation in which the benefits of the investment project adversely affect revenues from other activities of the company.
+They can be both positive and negative, and they can come from the same company or from the outside.
+One example of externality can be cannibalization, a situation in which the benefits of the investment project adversely affect revenues from other activities of the company.

 Level 1 CFA Exam: Main Principles of Capital Budgeting